Newsletters

 esexton@foulston.com | View bio

-Eric, a governmental affairs consultant to Foulston Siefkin’s Governmental Affairs & Public Policy practice group, has nearly 30 years’ experience providing strategic direction and governmental relations services.
+Eric, a government affairs consultant to Foulston Siefkin’s Government Affairs & Public Policy practice group, has nearly 30 years’ experience providing strategic direction and government relations services.
 As Wichita State University’s governmental relations leader for 18 years, Eric developed lasting relationships at the local, state, and federal Government level around Kansas.
 Eric holds a doctorate in political science from the University of Kansas and a masters in public administration from Wichita State University, complementing his undergraduate business degree from Wichita State.

 This update has been prepared by Foulston Siefkin LLP for informational purposes only.
 It is not a legal opinion; it does not provide legal advice for any purpose; and it neither creates nor constitutes evidence of an attorney-client relationship.